HPI-SWA-Teaching/SWT17-Project-16/HTTP-Core.package/HTTP2DataFrame.class/README.md

-A HTTP2DataFrame represents a DataFrame specified in rfc 7540.
-It is the main conainer for data sent on a http2connection.
+An HTTP2DataFrame represents a DataFrame specified in rfc 7540.
+It is the main conainer for data sent on a HTTP2connection.